rh-mobb/documentation/docs/aro/gpu/README.md

    oc get machine -n openshift-machine-api
    ```

-Once the machines are provisioned, which could take 5-15 minutes, machines will show as nodes in the node list:
+Once the machines are provisioned, which could take 5-15 minutes, machines will show as nodes in the node list.

    ```bash
    oc get nodes